drowe67/misc/analog_vae/README.md

 1. Test: level sensitivity, do we need/assume amplitude normalisation?

 1. Test: Try vocoder with several speakers and background noise.
+   + can hear some whitsles on vk5dgr_test.wav with vanilla fargan (maybe check if I have correct version)

 1. Not sure about training with tanh clamping at +/-1 on rx, as fading and noise will push it >>1.
 We should be using soft decision information, e.g. 1 symbol plus 1 of noise is a "very likely" 1 symbol.